 We aim to focus less on a prescribed outcome and more on the creative journey to shape confident, independent artists, who can articulate and value their own creative journeys.

 We aim to balance traditional skills with experimental work; small scale work with large, quiet, reflective study with active, dynamic work; individual and group work; 2D work with 3D and the study of historical artists with contemporary.

 We want our children to engage in creative activities, both personally and in the wider community, so that they can grow to appreciate and value the importance of art.

-We’ve seen our creative children blossom during an 'Arts Week' making sketchbooks; performing in talent shows; welcoming art educators and authors into the school; going into London to visit Tate Britain and The National Gallery and taking part in art workshops.
+In recent years, we've celebrated creativity and embraced whole-school activities: we've participated in The National Gallery's 'Take One Picture' project, which has culminated in a summer exhibition; we’ve seen our creative children blossom during an 'Arts Week' making sketchbooks and performing in talent shows; we've welcomed art educators and authors into the school and travelled into London to visit Tate Britain and The National Gallery to take part in workshops.

 Every Christmas, each class makes and sells their handmade crafts to families and